 Customers want to feel secure that there will be someone there to guide them through an easy and stress-free process.

-Possibly one of the most famous examples of personalization has also become one of the most successful.
+One of the most famous examples of personalization has also become one of the most successful.
 In 2015, Amazon’s product recommendations contributed to 30% of the eCommerce giant’s revenue.
 Could it be any more personal?

 The good news is that the buying experience can be personalized in many ways and that it has been proven to positively affect the perception of the brand.
-You can personalize your emails or website with the name of your prospects, recommend products based on previous purchases, or use other such lead magnets to compliment your marketing efforts.
+You can personalize your emails or website with the names of your prospects, recommend products based on previous purchases, or use other such lead magnets to compliment your marketing efforts.